fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/flight_identification.md

 ---

-- Example of GUFI encoding whereby the originator of the GUFI is an organisation identified by its registered specific internet Fully Qualified Domain Name.
+- Example of GUFI encoding whereby the originator of the GUFI is an organisation identified by its registered, specific internet Fully Qualified Domain Name.

 ```xml
 <!-- xmlns:fx="http://www.fixm.aero/flight/4.3" -->